National Rail Freight Strategies

 As part of the National Energy and Climate Plan

-All documents are available in Dutch or French.
+All documents are available in Dutch, French or English.

 Including 11 billion € to strengthen rail infrastructure in the years 2020-2030.